bbhunter/10degres_hugo/content/posts/bugbounty-howto-write-report.md

 It's the job of the hacker to prove the criticity of the vulnerabilities he finds.
 Try to create a possible scenario showing the potential risks of the issue.
-But take care to not fall to the "Hollywood syndrom". there is only a few chance that a Full Path Disclosure leads to an earthquake followed by a tsunami, stamping out the human race.
+But take care to not fall to the "Hollywood syndrom", there is only a few chance that a Full Path Disclosure leads to an earthquake followed by a tsunami, stamping out the human race.
 Seriously, it's not gonna happen.

 ![2012 movie](/images/2012-movie.jpg)